percona/pmm/docs/dashboards/dashboard-mongodb-cluster-summary.md

 Ops/sec, classified by legacy wire protocol type (query, insert, update, delete, getmore).

-## Collection Lock Time

-MongoDB uses multi-granularity locking that allow shared access to a resource, such as a database or collection.

 ## Change Log Events

 Count, over last 10 minutes, of all types of config db changelog events.